kingbin/dash-button/README.md

 npm install --save dash-button
 ```

 You will need to configure Dash Button with the MAC address of each of your Dash buttons, plus code to run when you press them.
 The examples here use ES2017.
-You can run them with Babel configured for ES2017 or just manually translate the code to whatever programming language you like as long as it runs on Node.

 ### Setting Up Your Dash Button